Choosing the right materials can make a huge difference in the ease, enjoyment, and final look of your watercolor paintings.

 Let’s make it happen!

-I currently offer two types of watercolor classes: Watercolor Postcard Painting or Watercolor Journaling.
-Either can be added onto a tour or done independently of a tour.
-I occasionally partner with other business to host classes around the area as well.
+I currently offer two types of private watercolor classes: Watercolor Postcard Painting or Watercolor Journaling.
+Either can be done as a tour or done independently of a tour.
+I occasionally partner with other businesses to host classes around the area as well.